SharePoint/sp-dev-docs/docs/general-development/what-s-new-with-sharepoint-site-development.md

 ### SEO enhancements

 Many business site users are referred to Internet business sites from large search engines like Bing and its global competitors.
-SharePoint includes features like friendly URLs, home page redirects, XML sitemaps, custom SEO properties that enable you to flexibly define the browser title and **<Meta>** tag descriptions and keywords, and easier-to-understand URLs for multilingual site variations.
+SharePoint includes features like friendly URLs, home page redirects, XML sitemaps, custom SEO properties that enable you to flexibly define the browser title and **/<Meta/>** tag descriptions and keywords, and easier-to-understand URLs for multilingual site variations.